emqx/blog/en/201911/emqx-rule-engine-series-store-messages-to-influxdb-time-series-database.md

 ### Create a resource

-Open EMQ X Dashboard, go to the **Resources** page on the left menu, click the **New** button, type MySQL server information for resource creation, select the InfluxDB resource type and complete the relevant configuration for resource creation.
+Open EMQX Dashboard, go to the **Resources** page on the left menu, click the **New** button, type MySQL server information for resource creation, select the InfluxDB resource type and complete the relevant configuration for resource creation.

 ![image20190719110910530.jpg](https://static.emqx.net/images/4acb4de9937bdd0a460086eba0ae750b.jpg)